 - 1. Prepare students to support and assist the physician in the medical office with clinical applications

 - 2. Train students in the five major areas:

 - a.
 Anatomy & Physiology

 - b.
 Medical Terminology

 - c.
 Assisting Procedures

 - d.
 Laboratory Techniques

 - e.
 Front Office Administrative Procedures

 - 3. Provide students with practical experience (hands on) in concert with their classroom training.

 - 4. Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the paramedical field.

 - 5. Provide an internship program where students can develop and refine skills learned in the classroom.

 - 6. Produce a graduate of quality prepared to engage in clinical tasks.

 This program will normally be completed in 32 weeks (48 weeks for evening and online/blended students).
 Upon successful completion of this program, students will receive a certificate.

 Total Semester Credits: 33.0 Contact Hours: 941.25

 All prospective students must pass an entrance exam prior to enrollment

 Day and evening hours are available at the Earth City campus.
 This program offers two methods of delivery: residential and an online/blended format at the Earth City campus (72% online, 28% residential).
-Students are responsible for researching what is required for employment in this field other states Required Courses:
+Students are responsible for researching what is required for employment in this field other states.
+Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.
+Required Courses:

 MA:104 Medical Administrative Procedures

 MA:115 Laboratory Procedures

 MA:126 Anatomy and Physiology/Terminology

 MA:158 Employment Preparation

-MA:159 Medical Assisting Procedures MATH:101 Math for Medicine
+MA:159 Medical Assisting Procedures

+MATH:101 Math for Medicine

 PSYCH:101 Psychology

 Internship

 SURGICAL TECHNOLOGY PROGRAM

 Associate of Applied Science Degree

 - Provide students with a solid foundation of knowledge and skills that will enable them to seek an entry-level position on a healthcare team. - 2.
 Train students in four major areas: - a.
 Anatomy and Physiology - b.
 Aseptic techniques - c.
 General and specialty surgical procedures and techniques - d.
 Medical terminology - e.
 Office procedures - 3.
 Provide students with practical operating room experience (hands on) in concert with their classroom training. - 4.
 Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the paramedical field. - 5.
 Provide an externship where students can develop and refine skills learned in the classroom.
 This program will normally be completed in 85 weeks.
 Upon successful completion of this program, students will be issued an Associate of Applied Science Degree.
 Total Semester Credits: 77 Contact Hours: 1740 This program is offered at the Earth City Campus.
 All prospective students must pass an entrance exam prior to enrollment.
 Students must complete 120 surgical cases and all other required paperwork.
 Students must complete 500 extern hours.
 Extern hours are DAY ONLY!
 No evening externship available.
 Complete all required didactic portion of the program.
 Students must have a minimum of a 2.0 GPA in order to complete the program.
 Midwest Institute is institutionally accredited.
 This program is approved for Programmatic Accreditation through ABHES.
 This process allows graduates to sit for the certification exam.
-This program offers two methods of delivery: residential and an online/blended format at the Earth City campus (54% online, 46% residential)..
+This program offers two methods of delivery: residential and an online/blended format at the Earth City campus (54% online, 46% residential).
 Students are responsible for researching what is required for employment in this field other states.
+Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.
 All students must acquire documentation for required vaccinations and a background check prior to externship.
 Required Courses: